TheMostOriginalNamePossible/joshuaInvaders/readME.txt

 That's what I was going for gameplay wise over the traditional space invaders type game.

 A choking point when I was using simpleGE.py.
 I ran into an annoying visual bug when using groups.
-Since I was set on using groups, I had to change the whole __mainLoop because the for loop at the end caused the visual bug.
+Since I was set on using groups, I had to change the whole __mainLoop method because the for loop at the end caused the visual bug.
-There's probably
+There was just too many issues for me to adapt my program to fit the __mainLoop method.
+I also had a tendency to get stuck on what to do because labels take forever to make.

+I better understand how to work with classes and create new classes to fit specific needs of a program.
+I also found that boolean variable pretty versatile despite only having two possible values.
+They ended up being a solution to my problem of making game states for start menu and a bunch of other menus.

+I would have made a proper plan code wise if I were to do things differently.
+On day 2 or 3 of working on this, I felt like I was making less progress because I would sit on an unimportant issue for too long rather than making progress in other ways.
+I would also get too far ahead of myself.
+I am glad I gave myself the whole week to do this.

 I stayed on track by coding the general structure of classes and methods I would need using the previous game as a reference point.
-I also wrote a plans document to get some overarching goals, very close goals, bugs that needed fixed that I got stuck on, and stuff I already did.
-This is
+I also wrote a plans document to get some overarching goals, very close goals, bugs, and completed goals.
+This is how made sure I got things done.
+As the game began to form, I was able to realize